lpan42/Roger-Skyline/RS.md

 # FINAL:
-turn VM off and dont turn it on again. go to the path of the VM in sgoinfre shasum roger.vdi > RS_result clone at least three VM machine (linked clone) for the correction
+turn VM off and dont turn it on again. go to the path of the VM in sgoinfre shasum < roger.vdi > RS_result clone at least three VM machine for the correction